rsvim/rfc/1-TUI/2-Canvas.md

 UI widgets tree provides high-level friendly interfaces to cooperate with other editor components, draws on the canvas in every frame after some data's change.

-Thus, canvas, the middle layer, knows which cell inside the terminal should change, then only flushes the changed cells to hardware device.
-Terminal, the hardware, is a `M * N` grapheme based double-array (`M` is columns, `N` is rows).
+On each frame, after widgets finished their own drawing, canvas compares current frame and previous frame to find out the differences, knows which cell inside the terminal should change.
+Then it only flushes the changed cells to hardware device.
+After flushing, canvas saves current frame as previous frame for the next loop.

+Terminal is a `M * N` grapheme based double-array (`M` is columns, `N` is rows).
 For example, my personal laptop with a 4K Dell external monitor has a `240 * 70` sized terminal, thus the problem scale is `O(M * N)`.

-After widgets drawing (on every loop), canvas compares current frame and previous frame to find out the changes, then finally flushes to hardware.
-After flushing, canvas clones and saves current frame as previous frame for the next loop.
-The worst complexity of IO operations is `O(M * N)`, it can vary in different scenarios:
+This algorithm complexity can vary in different scenarios, but the worst is `O(M * N)`:

 - When user moves cursor, canvas only needs to print `O(1)` characters.
-- When user edits a line, canvas needs to print `O(M)` characters.
+- When user edits a line, canvas needs to print at most `O(M)` characters.
 - When user inserts/deletes a line in the middle of VIM's window, canvas needs to print `O(M * N / 2)` characters, i.e. half of the terminal.
 - When user first open a file, canvas needs to print `O(M * N)` characters.